 Diagnosis of Rapid Breathing in Cats

-Your veterinarian will most likely perform blood tests to check for underlying disease conditions and take X-rays and/or ultrasound to examine the lungs and heart.
+Your veterinarian will most likely perform blood tests to check for underlying conditions and take X-rays and/or ultrasound to examine the lungs and heart.

 Treatment of Rapid Breathing in Cats

 If your cat is in respiratory distress, it is best to be as calm as possible.
-If traveling is stressful for your cat, your veterinarian will be able to best advise you how to transport your cat.
+If traveling is stressful for your cat, your veterinarian will be able to best advise you on how to transport your cat.

 Remember that if you think your cat is exhibiting rapid breathing, in most cases, this is an emergency.
 It is always safest to have your pet evaluated at the first sign of rapid breathing.
-If your cat exhibits rapid breathing that resolves after a few minutes, keep a journal of details including how long it lasted, what was happening before and after and date to share with your veterinarian.
+If your cat exhibits rapid breathing that resolves after a few minutes, keep a journal of details including how long it lasted, what was happening before and after, and the date to share with your veterinarian.
 This will help your veterinarian narrow down potential causes and recognize possible triggers.